oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 SD-JWT VC as described in Section 8 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-If Key Binding is required (refer to the security considerations in Section 9.5 of [@!I-D.ietf-oauth-selective-disclosure-jwt]), the Verifier MUST verify the Key Binding JWT according to Section 7 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
-To verify the Key Binding JWT, the `cnf` claim of the SD-JWT MUST be used.
+If Key Binding is required (refer to the security considerations in Section 9.5 of [@!I-D.ietf-oauth-selective-disclosure-jwt]), the Verifier MUST verify the KB-JWT according to Section 7 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+To verify the KB-JWT, the `cnf` claim of the SD-JWT MUST be used.

 Furthermore, the recipient of the SD-JWT VC MUST validate the public verification key for the Issuer-signed JWT as defined in (#issuer-signed-jwt-verification-key-validation).